Bran Van 3000: 2006–2007: Rosé

 BV3's third album, Rosé, was released in Canada on October 30 and in the US on November 27, 2007.
 Rosé was co-produced by James Di Salvio and Sara Johnston with the collaboration of Fatlip, Max-A-Million, Swanza, Chris Opperman, Noel Osborne and others.
 The album was written in Los Angeles and was recorded at Depeche Mode's studio and in Hollywood at Steve Vai's Studio.
 On July 1, 2008, the original group got back together to perform at the Montreal International Jazz Festival, in front of a crowd numbering around 180,000.

 2010–2012: The Garden

 After the death of his friend and father, Bobby Di Salvio, James got the collective back together.
 The album The Garden was released on October 19, 2010.

 Di Salvio and parts of the group then toured through Canada, collaborating with different singers and instrumentalists like Pierre-Luc Cérat, Nick Hynes, Pascal Lepage and Stéphane Moraille.
 In 2015, they released the album French Garden.

-On May 3, 2022, on its Facebook page, Bran Van 3000 announced an up-coming 25th anniversary tour of Canada, the US, the UK and Europe.
+On May 3, 2022, on its Facebook page, Bran Van 3000 announced an upcoming 25th anniversary tour of Canada, the US, the UK and Europe.